Causes and Treatments of Overbite

 Diagnosis of this problem is possible in several ways.
 First of all, you can notice if you have an overbite.
 Since it is a condition in which the upper teeth extend beyond the bottom teeth, it is possible to self-diagnose this condition by checking the positions of your teeth with a mirror.

 Overbite vs normal teeth positioning can be noticed easily.
 However, for an accurate diagnosis, it is better to get professional help.
+Early diagnosis is important for maintaining dental health and preventing complications such as tooth decay, gum disease, and jaw problems.
 Dentists and orthodontists can diagnose it by physical examination, and for further examinations, dental x-rays can be used as well.

 How to Prevent It?